Bristol-Myers Squibb Company (BMY) Shares Down Despite Recent Market Volatility

-Bristol-Myers Squibb Company (NYSE: BMY)’s stock price has decreased by -0.56 compared to its previous closing price of 67.48.
-However, the company has experienced a 0.89% gain in its stock price over the last five trading sessions.
+Bristol-Myers Squibb Company (NYSE: BMY)’s stock price has decreased by -0.39 compared to its previous closing price of 67.24. however, the company has experienced a -0.18% decrease in its stock price over the last five trading days.
 Barron’s reported on 02/02/23 that Bristol Myers Profit Tops Estimates but Revenue Falls on Lower Revlimid Sales

 Is It Worth Investing in Bristol-Myers Squibb Company (NYSE: BMY) Right Now?

-Bristol-Myers Squibb Company (NYSE: BMY) has a higher price-to-earnings ratio of 22.73x compared to its average ratio, and the 36-month beta value for BMY is at 0.44.
-Analysts have varying views on the stock, with 9 analysts rating it as a “buy,” 1 rating it as “overweight,” 10 as “hold,” and 1 as “sell.”
+Bristol-Myers Squibb Company (NYSE: BMY) has a higher price-to-earnings ratio of 22.69x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.44.
+Analysts have mixed views on the stock, with 10 analysts rating it as a “buy,” 1 as “overweight,” 10 as “hold,” and 1 as “sell.”

 Sponsored

-The average price suggested by analysts for BMY is $80.44, which is $14.37 above the current market price.
-The public float for BMY is 2.10B, and currently, shorts hold a 0.81% of that float.
-The average trading volume for BMY on March 17, 2023 was 8.30M shares.
+The average price point forecasted by analysts for Bristol-Myers Squibb Company (BMY) is $80.53, which is $14.49 above the current market price.
+The public float for BMY is 2.10B, and currently, short sellers hold a 0.81% ratio of that float.
+The average trading volume of BMY on March 24, 2023 was 8.23M shares.

 BMY’s Market Performance

-BMY’s stock has seen a 0.89% increase for the week, with a -7.13% drop in the past month and a -13.25% fall in the past quarter.
-The volatility ratio for the week is 2.44%, and the volatility levels for the past 30 days are at 1.78% for Bristol-Myers Squibb Company The simple moving average for the last 20 days is -2.80% for BMY stock, with a simple moving average of -8.70% for the last 200 days.
+The stock of Bristol-Myers Squibb Company (BMY) has seen a -0.18% decrease in the past week, with a -6.07% drop in the past month, and a -7.80% fall in the past quarter.
+The volatility ratio for the week is 1.57%, and the volatility levels for the past 30 days are at 1.79% for BMY.
+The simple moving average for the last 20 days is -1.53% for BMY stock, with a simple moving average of -8.61% for the last 200 days.

 Analysts’ Opinion of BMY